Dance Mogul: How did you deal with the pandemic?

 Dance Mogul: How are you able to build your own popping styles, inspire each other but not look like one another?

 Dassy: All three of us are from different countries.
 I’m from South Korea and my crewmates are from Mexico and France so we already built our own selves in our own country.
-Individually, we were pretty successful as dancers and we wanted to get together with what we have individually to make it more stronger as a group.
-I feel like our looks are different and we try to embrace who we are and we try to push what each of us are strong at.
+Individually, we were pretty successful as dancers and we wanted to get together with what we had individually to make it stronger as a group.
+I feel like our looks are different and we try to embrace who we are and we try to push what each of us is strong at.